zeixcom/ui-element/docs-src/pages/getting-started.md

 ## Understanding Your First Component

-Let's break down each part of your hello-world component to understand how UIElement works:
+Let's break down each part of your `<hello-world>` component to understand how UIElement works:

-### State Definition
+### Reactive Properties

 ```js
 {